google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

 })
 </pre>

-The &lt;video> element behaves the same whether it is in Picture-in-Picture or
+The video element behaves the same whether it is in Picture-in-Picture or
 not: events are fired and calling methods work.
 It reflects change of states in the Picture-in-Picture window (such as play, pause, seek, etc.) and it is also possible to change state programmatically in JavaScript.